jnbrq/hbmex-fccm2025/README.md

 # HBMex: An Attachment for Nonbursting Accelerators to Enhance HBM Performance

-This repository contains the source code of the experiments presented in the HBMex paper accepted to FCCM 2025.
+This repository contains the source code of the experiments presented in our research paper:

+> Canberk Sönmez, Mohamed Shahawy, and Paolo Ienne.
+HBMex: An Attachment for Nonbursting Accelerators to Enhance HBM Performance.
+To appear in _Proceedings of the 33rd IEEE Annual International Symposium on Field-Programmable Custom Computing Machines (FCCM)_, Fayetteville, Arkansas, USA, May 2025.

+Please cite our paper if you use our components in your projects or academic works.

 ## Repository Structure